Assets

 No

 If an asset is no longer relevant for your organization's reporting, you can remove the asset by archiving it.
 This is essentially a "soft deletion" of the asset.
-The asset item along with all of its data will be moved into the archived section.
+The asset item along will be moved into the archived section.
+Note: This will not remove the asset's footprint data.

 To archive an asset:

-This will export a csv file listing all of your assets that you've created in Brightest along with all of the information entered in their asset information/creation forms (for example, Asset Name, Description, Owned/Controlled, Address, etc.)
+A csv file listing all of your assets that you've created in Brightest along with all of the information entered in their asset information/creation forms (i.e. Asset Name, Description, Owned/Controlled, Address, etc.)

 Asset Report

-This will export a csv file containing all metric data that has been entered into the asset footprint pages.
+A csv file containing all metric data that has been entered into the asset footprint pages.
+It will also list the total CO2e calculated for each entry.

 The Asset Data Gap and Status Report is helpful tool to see the status of data collection for each asset.